nuald/benchmarks/README.md

  - `matmul` (build and run Matmul benchmarks)
  - `havlak` (build and run Havlak benchmarks)

-Please note that some tests are unstable under Docker and should be run manually (use `shell` command to get an access to the image).
+Please note that the actual measurements provided in the project are taken semi-manually (via `shell`) as the full update takes days and could have occassional issues in Docker.

 ## Manual

 The tests should be built first (using `build.sh`) and after that executed (using `run.sh` and `run2.sh` where applicable).
+The measurements are taken using `analyze.rb` script:

+    $ cd <test>
+    $ ../analyze.rb ./run.sh
+    $ ../analyze.rb ../xtime.rb <single test>

+Please note that the measurements could take hours (it uses 10 iterations by default), so you may want to analyze the single tests for quicker measurements.

 ### Prerequisites